Diversity, Equity, Accessibility, and Inclusion Statement

 - The annual conference

-- Recruitment and support/compensation for all those who contribute to MCN including but not limited to MCN Board Members, Conference Program Chairs, SIG Chairs, conference presenters and attendees, scholarship recipients, and volunteers
+- Recruitment and support/compensation for all those who contribute to MCN including but not limited to MCN Board Members, Conference Program Chairs, SIG Chairs, conference presenters and attendees, scholarship recipients, volunteers, and many other stakeholders

 - Supporting DEAI organizing in the museum technology community